o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 2. StateUnderTest: Unique configuration steps.
 (Arrange)
    * Describes what makes the test vary from "normal" conditions in similar tests.
      * When nothing seems special use a placeholder such as `Default` or `HappyPath`, or omit this.
 3. ExpectedBehavior: The expected outcome of the test.
+(Assert)
    * Often describes the type of assertion being made `Unequal`, or highlights the most important of multiple asserted values.
    * Easy to read, since it comes last.